napari/napari/docs/naps/0-nap-process.md

 For an equivalent example in the NumPy library, see: <https://mail.python.org/pipermail/numpy-discussion/2018-June/078345.html>

-After you send the email, you should make sure to link to the developer forum thread from the `Discussion` section of the NAP, so that people can find it later.
+After you write the post, you should make sure to link to the specific thread from the `Discussion` section of the NAP, so that people can find it later.